rubyzip/rubyzip/README.md

 fruit/orange
 ```

-After this entries in zip archive will be saved in ordered state.
+After this, entries in the zip archive will be saved in ordered state.

 ### Reading a Zip file